-Submission data shows (see chart above) that Egregor claimed a large number of victims in a very short space of time and possibly amassed victims quicker than any other group.
-This speed was likely made possible by former Maze affiliates who took their lists of compromised networks with them.
+The submission data shows that Egregor claimed a large number of victims in a very short space of time and possibly amassed victims quicker than any other group.
+This surge of attacks was likely the result of former Maze affiliates bringing lists of already-compromised networks to the Egregor affiliate program.

 Within a month, however, a significant drop in the rate of the attacks occurred.
-This decrease is likely due to the affiliates who crossed over from Maze “used up” their already-comprised networks and effectively running out of easy prospective targets.
+This decrease was likely due to the affiliates who crossed over from Maze quickly exhausting their lists of already-comprised networks and effectively running out of easy prospective targets.

 What is Egregor?

 Egregor is a sophisticated strain of ransomware that encrypts files using ChaCha and RSA encryption and uses advanced obfuscation techniques to thwart analysis efforts.
 “Egregor” is derived from the ancient Greek term for “wakeful,” an occult concept referring to the collective energy of a group of people working toward a common goal – an appropriate name for a ransomware group.

 Like many other modern ransomware groups, Egregor’s operators exfiltrate data from victims and store it on their servers before the data is encrypted on the target’s machine.
 Egregor demands a swift response, giving victims just 72 hours to make contact with attackers.

 In the event of non-payment, the stolen data is published on the attacker’s website, Egregor News, which can be accessed on both the clear web and dark web.
 One of the last known banner messages on the Egregor News website was the Christmas greeting: “Egregor Team wishes all clients happy holidays.
 Christmas gifts are waiting for you.
 Details in your personal chat!”